 - The Right Thing at the Right Time is not an ideology, but a pedagogy.
 Using a trans-disciplinary approach and relevant tasks, lessons are engaging for all students.

 ‘If you are searching for how Steiner’s indications can serve us in educating children today in a contemporary Australian society, with open-mindedness and deep, thought-provoking discussion, this is for you.’

 ‘A great course to invigorate you for the new year.’

 Friday 14 January 9am-4pm.

 USC Certificate of Participation worth 7 hours of professional development.

 Dr Shelley Davidow was a pioneering Waldorf/Steiner graduate in South Africa and has taught every age and year level in Steiner schools in the USA and Australia over the past 20 years.
-She is a lecturer in curriculum and pedagogy at the University of the Sunshine Coast in Queensland and is the coordinator of the Graduate Certificate in Steiner Education.
+She is a senior lecturer in curriculum and pedagogy at the University of the Sunshine Coast in Queensland and is the coordinator of the Graduate Certificate in Steiner Education.
 Shelley is also a trained facilitator in restorative practice as well as a HeartMath Personal Resilience Trainer and runs workshops nationally and internationally on creative writing, sustainable teaching, creativity, social justice in schools, and mitigating the effects of stress on young people.
 The international author of 45 books, her recent titles include Shadow Sisters, (UQP, 2018), Fail Brilliantly (Familius, 2017) Playing with Words (Macmillan Palgrave, UK, 2016) Whisperings in the Blood, (UQP, 2016) and Raising Stress-Proof Kids (Exisle/Familius 2014/2015).